European Traveler

 Photo: C Recoura / Villa E de Rothschild

 The heiress Béatrice Ephrussi de Rothschild had an Italian-style pink palazzo erected on the beautiful Cap Ferrat peninsula at the start of the twentieth century.
 Hiring and firing at least ten architects during the seven-year building period, it reflects her taste perfectly.
-She used it as residence and party villa until the 1930s before bequeathing it to the Institute de France for use as a fine art museum.
+She used it as a residence and party villa until the 1930s before bequeathing it to the Institute de France for use as a fine art museum.

 Béatrice Ephrussi de Rothschild had exquisite taste and collected well over 5,000 pieces ranging from fine furniture to paintings, statues, and porcelain dinnerware.
 Many items were rescued from palaces destroyed in Paris by the city planning excesses of Haussmann during the late-nineteenth century.